Update: The DJI Mavic Mini launched in November 2019. It was replaced in November 2020 by a new generation version – read our DJI Mini 2 review.

 DJI’s latest addition to its rosy roster has landed and it’s a cracker.
 We’ve unpacked it, unfolded it, activated it, flown it, fiddled with the settings, used the camera and viewed the rushes, and we’re frankly gobsmacked not just by the all-round quality of the drone itself and the footage it shoots, but also the amazing price.

 So, without further ado, let’s go into a little more detail… Or maybe you should just head straight off and buy one.
+If any further encouragement were needed, we also decided to crown it Best drone at the T3 Awards 2020.

-DJI Mavic Mini review: the price
+DJI Mavic Mini review: price

-The new Mavic Mini is priced to perfection and is arguably the first high quality camera-carrying drone for the masses.
+The DJI Mavic Mini is priced to perfection and is arguably the first high quality camera-carrying drone for the masses.
 At just £369, it’s the perfect price point for a spur-of-the-moment pre-holiday purchase or a Christmas present from a loved one.
 And should the recipient pilot fly his or her new toy straight into the side of the building or stupidly let the drone run out of battery while it’s on its way back over a body of water, then at least it’s not as great a loss as losing a Mavic Pro or something even more costly.
 Yes, you’ll still be upset but perhaps not suicidally so, if you get the gist.

 DJI Mavic Mini review: no pilot registration required